 “Sally says Armstrong actually said ‘one small step for a man’ but I clearly remember him saying ‘one small step for man’.
 Sally rolled her eyes at that and I couldn’t help thinking how lovely she still looked, even at 52.

-“Not personally, but I’d seen him a few times over the years.
-The first time was when he was visiting the Skunkworks, this must have been around 1962, maybe ‘63.
+Irv perked up, “Not personally, but I’d seen Armstrong a few times over the years.
+The first time was when he was visiting the Skunk Works, this must have been around 1962, maybe ‘63.
 He was a member of the ‘new nine’ group of astronauts, invited to take a look at the new YF-12A prototype, the fore-runner of the SR-71 Blackbird.
 We had tested out the TEB igniter on the JP-7 fuel inside the lab and were going to have a test flight that day.
 Things were pretty antsy around the huge shed.
 JP-7 burns only at elevated temperatures and is therefore quite safe to have lying around, but TEB ignites on contact with air.
 And without TEB injected into it, JP-7 wasn’t going to light up.”

 Sally and I exchanged glances and smiled.
 Irv was in his elements and unstoppable now, “While the others in the group spoke only with our Chief Engineer, Kelly Johnson, Armstrong made it a point to go around, stopping by every member of the Skunkworks team and even the Pratt and Whitney guys working on the J-58 power plant.
 He listened attentively to each one of us.
 My last glimpse was of him shaking hands with a contractor’s man who was holding a ladder while another changed a light bulb.”